East Anglian Air Ambulance: Aircrew

 For the majority of call-outs Anglia One and Two will carry a crew of four; one pilot, one co-pilot, one critical care paramedic and one doctor.

-The EAAA crew with their expertise and training are able to 'take the hospital emergency department to the patient'.
-EAAA believe that the speed in which their helicopters can get the team to patients is critical in ensuring a good outcome for the patient.
-EAAA can provide at the scene of the incident almost all the procedures that would be expected in a hospital.

-Depending on whether their enhanced skills were actually needed, the aircrew will either remain with the patient, or leave the scene ready for their next callout.
-If the patient has required their advanced skills, the aircrew will either fly the patient to an appropriate hospital, or accompany the patient in an ambulance and meet the helicopter at hospital.
-This may be because land travel is quicker, or because the patient's clinical condition demands more space than is available in the helicopter.
-EAAA fly approximately a third of their patients.

 Prince William, Duke of Cambridge trained as a civilian helicopter pilot in late 2014, so that he could work as a pilot with East Anglian Air Ambulance from 2015 to 2017.
 His salary was donated to charity.

-Control decision

-EAAA helicopters and cars are dispatched by East of England Ambulance Service’s Critical Care Desk (CCD), located in its Chelmsford control room.
-The CCD is staffed 24/7 by an East of England Ambulance Service NHS Trust dispatcher, and usually a critical care paramedic.
-They are responsible for interrogating incidents on the computer-aided dispatch (CAD) system, deciding which will benefit from EAAA's response.
-They can listen in to ongoing 999 calls.
-They also receive attendance requests from ambulance crews and the local dispatch desks.

 Finances

 The East Anglian Air Ambulance is a charitable service and does not normally receive direct funding from the government.
 In the year ending June 2024, the charity's income was £19 million.
 Its expenditure was £17.9M, of which £13.5M was spent on operating the air ambulance service.
 The charity's funding comes from public donations and fundraising activities, including the purchase of weekly lottery tickets, corporate donations and legacy giving.

 Pre-hospital care network in the East of England

 This charity is one of many pre-hospital care providers in the East, which has an established trauma network.

 Other pre-hospital care providers that they work and train alongside are: